wesen/go-go-labs/web/stream-task-overview/ui/docs/architecture.md

 - **Logged In**: Full editing capabilities (streamer view)
 - **Logged Out**: Read-only view (viewer view)

-See the separate [transcript-feature.md](./transcript-feature.md) document for detailed information about the Stream Transcript feature.
+See the separate [transcripts-and-notes.md](./transcripts-and-notes.md) document for detailed information about the stream content system.